The offence of possess prohibited drug is found in section 10 of the Drug Misuse and Trafficking Act 1985 NSW, which states:

 Undertaking rehabilitation is not suggesting that the person is a drug addict or that they have a drug problem.
 It however shows the court, that a person has taken the offence seriously and that they have educated themselves about drugs in the community.

 The following are some common forms of rehabilitation:

 Seeing a psychologist

-If the offenders drug use is linked to a mental health condition that the offender is suffering, it is vital to show the court that the underlying mental health issues are being dealt with through professional help.
-A General Practitioner can issue a mental health care plan which allows a patient up to 7 free sessions with a psychologist.
+If the persons drug use is linked to their mental health, it is vital to show the court that the underlying mental health issues are being dealt with through professional help.

 Self-Management and Recovery Training (SMART Program)